whiteStainX/who/README.md

 - `m`/`M`: Cycle through the visualization modes (Bands → Radial → Trails → …).
 - Arrow keys: Adjust grid rows (Up/Down) and columns (Left/Right) between 8 and 32 cells.
 - `[` / `]`: Decrease or increase audio sensitivity to tune brightness response.

+## Configuration & Plug-ins

+Phase 8 introduces a comprehensive `who.toml` manifest checked at startup (the repository ships with a ready-to-edit version in the project root).
+The configuration controls:

+- **Audio**: capture enablement, sample rate, channels, ring buffer sizing, optional default file playback, and gain staging.
+- **DSP**: FFT size, hop size, band aggregation, window selection, smoothing constants, and beat detector sensitivity.
+- **Visuals**: default grid geometry, sensitivity limits, palette/mode defaults, and target frame rate.
+- **Runtime**: toggles for on-screen metrics, grid resizing, and beat-driven flashes.
+- **Plug-ins**: autoloaded module IDs and the discovery directory for future dynamic modules.

+Override settings per environment by passing `--config /path/to/override.toml`.
+Unknown keys are ignored with a warning, and malformed values fall back to the built-in defaults.
+The bundled `beat-flash-debug` plug-in is active by default and appends beat-detection diagnostics to `plugins/beat-flash-debug.log` (or `./beat-flash-debug.log` if the directory cannot be created); disable it by removing it from `plugins.autoload` or setting `runtime.beat_flash = false`.